Cost Segregation Study Examples

 Source Advisors reclassified 26% or $2,392,000 as 15-year land improvements and 20% or $1,840,000 as 5-year tangible personal property.
 This property benefited from the high ratio of land improvements, in the form of extensive parking lots and lighting, to the overall cost of construction.
 It qualifies for 100% bonus depreciation under the Tax Cuts and Jobs Act.

-Cost segregation example 3
+Cost Segregation Example 3

 The third example we are going to look at today is a national Drive-Thru and Eat-In hamburger focused restaurant.
 The $3,000,000 building is approximately 2,000 square feet.
 The lot is 25,000 square foot and includes parking, sidewalks, curbs, underground rainwater runoff and landscaping that are treated as Land Improvements with a 15 year tax life rather than 39 years.
 The interior retail/food service spaces had millwork, data, point of-sale, vinyl flooring, drive thru windows, decorative light, electrical, plumbing and HVAC that are treated as Personal Property with a 5 year tax life rather than 39 years.